AttuneIntelligence/ai-builder/README.md

 ### Author's Note:

 Attune Engineering is committed to distributing and supporting free and open source software development.
-If we envision a future where AI is democratized and open source, it's best to start building that vision now.
+If we envision a future where both the LLMs and the accompanying software architectures are democratized and open source, it's best to start building that vision now.

 > "Popularity is tempting, and it is easy for a library developer to rationalize the idea that boosting the popularity of that one library is what the community needs above all...
 >